 - Volunteer work

 The first of those executive chef resume examples has flavor.
 Sprinkle in details like that and you’re set.

-Expert Hint: Create a cover letter for your resume for chef jobs.
+Expert Hint: Do you know how to write a cover letter for your resume for chef jobs?
 Get to know a bit about the restaurant first so you can show why you’re passionate about this chef job.